Simplified paperwork, hassle-free removals.

 Through Acrobat Sign, Wilson and his team can effectively manage the creation and signing process for thousands of insurance policy forms.
 Working with Adobe support teams, Wilson capitalised on integrations between Acrobat Sign and Microsoft Power Automate - an online tool that creates automated workflows between applications to handle repetitive and time-consuming tasks - to develop a web portal for customers.

-Some of the company’s B2B customers negotiate agreements that require custom insurance documents that may even be co-branded with their corporate logos.
+Some of the company’s B2B customers negotiate agreements that require customised insurance documents that may even be co-branded with their corporate logos.
 Using Acrobat Sign, Wilson develops bespoke insurance forms in-house, without requiring outside assistance.

 “With Acrobat Sign, we can easily create our own customised forms, saving us tens of thousands of dollars that we would have spent on consultants to do it for us,” says Wilson.
 “Adobe Acrobat Sign enables our small internal team to handle between 6,000 and 8,000 transactions each year and significantly boost our productivity.”